Barry Larkin: Post-retirement

-Larkin built the Champions Sports Complex to use sports in the social, emotional, and educational development of youth.
-In 2008, Larkin released a charity wine called "Barry Larkin's Merlot", with 100% of its proceeds supporting Champions Sports Foundation.

 In November 2013, Detroit Tigers general manager Dave Dombrowski confirmed that the organization had intended to interview Larkin for its open managerial position.
 Larkin declined the interview due to the time commitment associated with the job.
 Brad Ausmus was named the new Tigers manager on November 3, 2013.

 In November 2014, the Tampa Bay Times reported that Larkin was among 10 candidates interviewed for the Tampa Bay Rays' managerial job.
 Larkin was not among the team's three finalists, and the job ultimately went to Kevin Cash.

 Larkin joined the Cincinnati Reds as a minor-league roving infield instructor in May 2015.
 He helped out the big-league club during spring training 2016.
 When asked whether he hoped to manage in the future, he said, "Never say never.
 The conditions have to be right and, you know, the manager's job, at least in my opinion, is not about just having the manager's position.
 It's about having the support system to support that manager's position."

+In September 2016, Larkin managed Brazil at the 2017 World Baseball Classic qualification, where the team failed to qualify for the final tournament after losing to Great Britain.

 On February 16, 2021, it was announced that Larkin joined the Reds' television broadcast team on Fox Sports Ohio.

+In July 2022, Larkin became an executive partner of the newly formed United International Baseball League, the first professional baseball league in the Middle East and South Asia; in November, it was announced that the league had been renamed Baseball United and that he had joined its ownership group.

+On January 29, 2025, it was announced that Larkin would join the effort to bring Major League Baseball to Orlando, Florida as the MLB Ambassador for the Orlando Dreamers.